SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 ## Inspecting a reference type layout at runtime

-There are two main differences between layout of a reference type and a value type.
+There are two main differences between the layout of a reference type and a value type.
 First, each "object" instance has a header and a method table pointer.
-And second, by default the layout for "object" is automatic, not sequential.
-And similar to value types, sequential layout is possible only when a class doesn't have any fields of reference types.
+And second, by default, the layout for "object" is automatic, not sequential.
+And similar to value types, the sequential layout is possible only when a class doesn't have any fields of reference types.

 // TODO: link to a github as well.
-Method `TypeLayout.PrintLayout<T>(bool recursively = true)` takes an argument that allows to print a nested types as well.
+Method `TypeLayout.PrintLayout<T>(bool recursively = true)` takes an argument that allows printing nested types as well.

 ```csharp
 public class ClassWithNestedCustomStruct